pali-english/pali-english.github.io/README.md

 would you go to the untrodden place,
 whereas, with the help of one whose self is well tamed,
 you go there, tamed by the tamed.

+    "Na" - not
+    "hi" - indeed
+    "etehi" - by these
+    "yānehi" - mounts, vehicles
+    "gaccheyya" - would go
+    "agataṁ" - untrodden, not reached
+    "disaṁ" - place, direction
+    "Yathāttanā" - as one's own self, in oneself "sudantena" - well tamed, well controlled
+    "danto" - the tamed one
+    "dantena" - by the tamed one
+    "gacchati" - goes

 Dhanapālo nāma kuñjaro,
 Kaṭukabhedano dunnivārayo;